Teach at Original Sewing & Quilt Expo

 - Those wishing to be considered for teaching positions must submit class proposals, samples, any audio/visual requests and your photo and biography by the posted deadlines.
 The logistics in creating an excellent program force our hand and our calendar.
 We appreciate your understanding and all your efforts in taking care of required details – details which go a long way in helping to produce a satisfying and profitable event for everyone.

-- All teachers at Original Sewing & Quilt Expo and Martha Pullen Events are required to provide an informational handout for each student in class that supports, explains or enhances the classroom learning experience.
+- All teachers at Original Sewing & Quilt Expo are required to provide an informational handout for each student in class that supports, explains or enhances the classroom learning experience.
 This can be as simple as an outline of topics covered in class (with space for notes), directions to a technique described in class or a bibliography of related books or pattern numbers.
 (A price list of products is not the type of informational handout we are asking for.)
 Sample copies of handouts must accompany all class proposals.

 Any scheduled personal appearances by featured instructors (with guilds and independent sewing retailers, for example) should occur outside the core marketing region (about a 2 hour drive) of the events during the 90 days immediately prior to or following the listed dates of the event.
 This arrangement also benefits the sponsoring organization or retailer, since their promotional dollars aren’t competing with event promotions.
 Limiting personal appearances to the areas outside the primary event marketing radius – and calendar months – is the best way to keep everybody busy, happy and profitable.